Advocacy and Campaigning Groups

 INQUEST – An organisation providing free and independent advice to bereaved people following a death in state care or detention in England and Wales, and in other cases where wider issues of state and corporate accountability are in question.
 They also provide a guide to inquests for families.
 Downloadable and hard copies are available.

 Learning Disabilities Mortality Review aims to support improvements in the quality of health and social care service delivery for people with learning disabilities and to help reduce premature mortality and health inequalities for people with learning disabilities.
-A link on their website has a number of useful resources, including how to break bad news to someone with a learning disability.
+A link on their old website has a number of useful resources, including how to break bad news to someone with a learning disability.

 Mencap’s 2012 report Death By Indifference: 74 Deaths and Counting